-Suriname has demonstrated its commitment as regards abolition of the death penalty by voting in favor of the UN General Assembly resolution for a moratorium on the use of the death penalty in 2014, 2016 and 2018.
+Suriname has demonstrated its commitment as regards abolition of the death penalty by voting in favor of the UN General Assembly resolution for a moratorium on the use of the death penalty in 2014, 2016, 2018 and 2020.
 It abstained in 2008, 2010 and 2012, and voted no in 2007.

-Suriname participated to the Universal Periodic Review of the Human Rights Council in 2011 and 2016 and accepted the recommendations regarding the ratification of the Second Optional Protocol to the ICCPR.
+Suriname participated to the 3rd cycle of the Universal Periodic Review of the Human Rights Council in 2021 and accepted the recommendations to ratify the Second Optional Protocol to the ICCPR.
+During the adoption of the report in March 2022, it indicated that following the abolition of the death penalty in the Penal Code in 2015 and in the Military Penal Code in 2021, further steps were being taken towards ratification of the Second Optional Protocol to the

+International Covenant on Civil and Political Rights.
 The Human Rights Council would inevitably commend Suriname if it ratified the Protocol before its next review.